K. Y. Yin: In government

-In 1949, after the Second World War, Yin was invited by the government of the Republic of China to join the cabinet.
-In addition to being in charge of the Central Trust of China (中央信託局), he also served as the vice chairman of the Taiwan District Production Management Committee (臺灣區生產事業管理委員會), responsible for industrial regeneration and external procurement.
-He also participated in the plan to transfer funds from Shanghai to Taiwan during the Chinese Civil War, and was responsible for liaison tasks between Shanghai and Taiwan.
+In 1949, Yin was invited to join the cabinet of the Republic of China, in charge of the Central Trust of China and the Taiwan Area Production Management Committee as the vice-chairman of the committee, responsible for industrial regeneration and external procurement.
+He also helped to transfer funds from Shanghai to Taiwan during the Chinese Civil War, and maintained liaisons between Shanghai and Taiwan.
+A year after the government retreated to Taiwan, in 1951, Yin organised the allocation of the funds from the United States as Washington began providing the Republic of China with an annual financial aid of US$100 million.

-In 1950, following the relocation of the Government of the Republic of China to Taiwan, Yin assumed a leading role in overseeing finance and foreign trade alongside other key economic officials, including Yen Chia-kan, Yang Chi-tseng, Li Kwoh-ting, and Sun Yun-suan.
-In 1951, when the United States began providing the Republic of China with an annual financial aid package of US$100 million, Yin participated in the comprehensive planning and allocation of these funds.